statechannels/website/server/docs/getting-started.md

 1. Create a new Counterfactual project repo
 1. Create an `AppFactory` instance, which will specify the application logic for **HighRoller**
 1. Use the `AppFactory`'s method `proposeInstallVirtual()` to propose a new virtual state channel when the user wants to play **HighRoller**
-1. Use the Counterfactual `NodeProvider`'s method `on()` to listen for the second player to accept the proposed virtual install
+1. Use the Counterfactual `Provider`'s method `on()` to listen for the second player to accept the proposed virtual install
-1. Use the Counterfactual `NodeProvider`'s method `on()` to listen for updated state in the virtual channel
+1. Use the Counterfactual `Provider`'s method `on()` to listen for updated state in the virtual channel
 1. Use the `AppInstance`'s `takeAction()` method to [update state](https://specs.counterfactual.com/en/latest/01-app-definition.html#progressing-state) in the virtual channel
 1. Use the `AppInstance`'s `uninstall()` method to close and resolve the virtual channel